leanprover-community/mathlib-tools/README.md

 download things from the internet and write on disk (in temporary folders).
 They are pretty slow.
 Other test files are meant for unit tests.
 Don't hesitate to add tests!

+## Troubleshooting

+If `leanproject` ends with a mysterious error message, you can run it using the `--debug` flag, e.g. `leanproject --debug new my_project`.
+It will then probably output a python trace that you'll be able to paste in a GitHub issue or on [Zulip](https://leanprover.zulipchat.com/).